Skip to main content

 About Hock Hai (Hong Lim) Curry Chicken Noodle

-Hock Hai (Hong Lim) Curry Chicken Noodle is a low-cost Singapore street-food option with $ pricing, casual dress, confirmed Michelin Plate recognition in 2024.
-The verified details point to a practical, informal meal rather than a venue built around ceremony or a polished dining-room experience.
+Hock Hai (Hong Lim) Curry Chicken Noodle is a low-cost Singapore street-food option with $ pricing, casual dress, Michelin Plate recognition in 2024.
+Expect a practical, informal meal rather than a venue built around ceremony or a polished dining-room experience.

 The strongest reason to consider it is direct: it is a Singapore street-food stop with accessible pricing and clear opening days.
 It is open Wednesday through Sunday from 9 AM to 9 PM, closed Monday and Tuesday.
 Plan around those hours rather than assuming it is available every day.